 About the artist

-Keri Mosier started designing jewelry at 7 years old as part of a very small group of child laborers including only her brother and sister.
-Keri's mother, a single mom and an artist herself, came up with a way to supplement her income by making turquoise jewelry and selling it at the swap meet, taking advantage of the fact that she looked vaguely Native American.
-But, unfortunately, as the demand grew, she needed to outsource to her two unwilling teenage children and little Keri.
+Keri's mother, a single mom and an artist herself, came up with a way to supplement her income by making turquoise jewelry and selling it at the swap meet, unfortunately, as the demand grew, she needed to outsource to her two unwilling teenage children and little Keri.

 Years later, as a teenager herself, Keri picked up the round nose pliers again and started making some sweet-ass nineties style chokers that were a hit with her friends.
 By the time she was 21 she had accumulated quite a bit of jewelry that she needed to do something with.
-Her best friend suggested she bring all her pieces to sell when they had plans to go to the Chicago Blues Fest in 1992.
+Her best friend suggested she bring all of her pieces to sell when they had plans to go to the Chicago Blues Fest in 1992.
 Everything sold and with a fistful of cash, a fire was sparked in Keri.

 Keri went from making pieces in the kitchen of her tiny duplex, to the corner of a bedroom in the house she shares with husband Paul and two daughters, to a small studio in Downtown Phoenix, five minutes from her house.

 You could say she hasn't come that far, and you might be right.